UnlockGPU/UnlockGPU/index-revised.md

 Stories like this flood GitHub, Reddit, and HackerNews.
 Even major research institutions default to NVIDIA to avoid software risks.

-**Here's the deeper problem: broken trust creates a toxic cycle.** When AMD tries to engage the community, the best developers don't show up—or leave after being burned.
+**Here's the deeper problem: broken trust creates a vicious cycle.** When AMD tries to engage the community, the best developers don't show up—or leave after being burned.
 Fewer bug reports.
 Fewer fixes.
 Less adoption. **Fewer libraries.** Even great hardware can't escape that gravity.